Skip to content

 Exposing services on the application network using YAML

-After creating an application network by linking sites, you can expose services from one site using connectors and consume those services on other sites using listeners.
 A routing key is a string that matches one or more connectors with one or more listeners.
 For example, if you create a connector with the routing key backend, you need to create a listener with the routing key backend to consume that service.

 This section assumes you have created and linked at least two sites.